isomerpages/gb-assist/pages/solutionrepo/solution110.md

 ---
-title: Advocado Cloud Loyalty CRM Software - Package (Standard)
+title: Xero Cloud Accounting Version 10.5 - Advante Package E (Xero Standard Subscription Only)
 permalink: /productivity-solutions-grant/solutionrepo/solution110
 ---

 #### Description

-Advocado Cloud Loyalty Customer Relationship Management software empowers SMEs to manage their consumers, grow their customer base and bring them back again and again using marketing automation.
-Leverage on cloud CRM technology to skyrocket revenue and win more regulars, without the need to issue cards or getting consumers to download apps.
-Advocado is truly enterprise grade CRM, priced affordably for the SMEs.
+Xero is a cloud-based accounting software platform for small and medium-sized businesses.
+Xero provides businesses with real-time visibility of their financial position and performance in a simple, smart and secure manner.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Advocado_20200085_Annex_3_20200625145311_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Advante_Consulting_Annex3_CR_wef_6_August_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria